Women-Coding-Community/WomenCodingCommunity.github.io/tools/README.md

 ```
 **Note:**
 - If running locally, ensure to update `adhoc-prep.xslx` with the new data to be updated for the mentors.
 - If using GitHub Actions, the GHA workflow for this script uses a Google Cloud service account setup to retrieve the file from Google Drive.
-The service key has been configured for womencodingcommunity Google Drive account and the file to be used/updated has been shared with the service account email.
+The service key has been configured for womencodingcommunity Google Drive account and the file to be used/updated has been shared with the service account email (the ID of this file has also been saved to GitHub secrets as `ADHOC_AVAILABILITIES_FILE_ID`).
 Hence, to run the GHA workflow, you only need to provide:
-  - the month value (e.g 9 for September) and,
+  - the month value (e.g 9 for September)
-  - the file ID for the excel sheet to use

 For more information on the GC service account configurations, you can read the [README](blog_automation/README.md) in the blog automation folder.